StephanAkkerman/crypto-ohlcv/README.md

 ## Limit
 `Limit` is the number of rows you would like to have returned, leaving this unspecified will return most available.
 Using `since` as parameter will change the starting point of gathering the data, this is an integer consisting of UTC timestamp in milliseconds.
+You can also specify it as a string or datetime object, it will automatically be converted to the right format.